kikofmas/Projeto-Prog/README.md

 •Dimensão da chave secreta(4 a 8) -- TO DO
-•Indicar se a chave pode ter repetições de cores (S/N) -- TO DO •Número de máximo de tentativas(10 a 20) -- TO DO •Tempo máximo por jogo para cada jogador(60 a 300s) -- IN PROGRESS
+•Indicar se a chave pode ter repetições de cores (S/N) -- TO DO •Número de máximo de tentativas(10 a 20) -- TO DO •Tempo máximo por jogo para cada jogador(60 a 300s) -- DONE